sunfounder/3in1-kit/docs/source/components/component_l298n_module.rst

 The driver module can drive two motors.
 The enabled terminals ENA and ENB are effective at high level.

-The working relationship between ENA and IN1,IN2 is as follows：
+The working relationship between ENA and IN1,IN2 is as follows:

 .. list-table::